fwbrasil/activate/README.md

 Introduction
 ==========

 Activate is a framework to persist objects in Scala.
-Its a [STM](http://en.wikipedia.org/wiki/Software_transactional_memory "STM") (Software Transactional Memory) durable, with pluggable persistence.
+It is a [STM](http://en.wikipedia.org/wiki/Software_transactional_memory "STM") (Software Transactional Memory) durable, with pluggable persistence.
 Its core is the [RadonSTM](https://github.com/fwbrasil/radon-stm "RadonSTM"), which provides a powerful mechanism for controlling transactions in memory, analogous to the transactions of databases, to do optimistic concurrency control.
 The durability of transactions (persistence) is pluggable, and can use persistence in different paradigms such as relational (JDBC), prevalence (Prevayler) and non-relational (MongoDB).